ComradDoge/DogeEU4/README.md

 - Minor fix to the Branderburg/Prussia tree with some minor tweaks
 - Venice no longer pretends to be part of HRE on the vanilla bookmark
-- Updated the add ideas script when a vassal is created [/quote]
+- Updated the add ideas script when a vassal is created
+- Shia and Ibadi work for the reformation objective [/quote]
 [/quote]
 [quote]